Divine4212/devops-stage-2/README.md

 ```sh
 docker-compose up -d --build
 ```
-If it was from a virtual environment like AWS, you can simply create a subdomain name at Afraid DNS and then link your backend and frontend using the proxy manager already existing in the dockerfile.
+If it was from a virtual environment like AWS, you can simply create a subdomain name at Afraid DNS and then link your backend and frontend using the proxy manager already existing in the docker-compose.yml file.

 ## Configuration